Roberto Cofresí: Penniless nobleman and marauder

-The Latin American wars of independence had repercussions in Puerto Rico; due to widespread privateering and other naval warfare, maritime commerce suffered heavily.
+The Spanish American wars of independence had repercussions in Puerto Rico: due to widespread privateering and other naval warfare, maritime commerce suffered heavily.
 Cabo Rojo was among the municipalities affected most, with its ports at a virtual standstill.
-African slaves took to the sea in an attempt at freedom; merchants were assessed higher taxes and harassed by foreigners.
+African slaves took to the sea in an attempt at freedom, whereas merchants were assessed higher taxes and harassed by foreigners.
 Under these conditions, Cofresí was born to Francisco and María Germana.
 The youngest of four children, he had one sister (Juana) and two brothers (Juan Francisco and Juan Ignacio).
 Cofresí was baptized into the Catholic Church by José de Roxas, the first priest in Cabo Rojo, when he was fifteen days old.
 María died when Cofresí was four years old, and an aunt assumed his upbringing.
 Francisco then began a relationship with María Sanabria, the mother of his last child Julián.
 A don by birth, Cofresí's education was above average; since there is no evidence of a school in Cabo Rojo at that time, Francisco may have educated his children or hired a tutor.
 The Cofresís, raised in a multicultural environment, probably knew Dutch and Italian.
 In November 1814 Francisco died, leaving a modest estate; Roberto was probably homeless, with no income.

 On January 14, 1815, three months after his father's death, Cofresí married Juana Creitoff in San Miguel Arcángel parish, Cabo Rojo.
-Contemporary documents are unclear about her birthplace; although it is also listed as Curaçao, she was probably born in Cabo Rojo to Dutch parents.
+Contemporary documents are unclear about her birthplace: although it is also listed as Curaçao, she was probably born in Cabo Rojo to Dutch parents.
 After their marriage, the couple moved to a residence bought for 50 pesos by Creitoff's father, Geraldo.
 Months later Cofresí's father in-law lost his humble home in a fire, plunging the family into debt.
 Three years after his marriage Cofresí owned no property and lived with his mother-in-law, Anna Cordelia.
 He established ties with residents of San Germán, including his brothers-in-law: the wealthy merchant Don Jacobo Ufret and Don Manuel Ufret.
 The couple struggled to begin a family of their own, conceiving two sons (Juan and Francisco Matías) who died soon after birth.